-Water covers the ground, like a thin sheet of glowing liquid glass whose reflections ripple and are distorted by delicate raindrops that fall across it’s surface.
+Water covers the ground, like a thin sheet of glowing liquid glass whose reflections ripple and are distorted by delicate raindrops that fall across its surface.
 The Londoners below weave in and out of each other with a pace that causes a visceral sense of unease to arise within.
 It is a frenzied kind of movement.
-They walk with their overly preoccupied heads down (rain or shine) leading their hurried, rushing footsteps throughout the city streets.
+They walk with their preoccupied heads down (rain or shine) leading their hurried, rushing footsteps throughout the city streets.
 Nothing about this city is soothing.
 Nothing about this city encourages true presence.
 Across the road from me is a brick building that has been standing for hundreds upon hundreds of years.
-It’s pale blue and white shutters suggest a forgotten tranquility that perhaps once existed in a life lived once on this street.
+Its pale blue and white shutters suggest a forgotten tranquility that perhaps once existed in a life lived once on this street.
 The building is now dwarfed by 3 massive glass office buildings and a collection of skyscrapers.
 It is yet another example of the dichotomy of the architecture of this city, a violent clash of ancient and modern buildings.

 Across the street from the little apartment we rented, three feet of pavement have been cut into a circle and a tree has been planted there.
 It is two stories tall now.
 Tiny fluorescent green buds cover its branches.
 The life force coming from the tree (which is the only piece of living greenery on the block) projects itself into the street.
 I have been watching its energy field effect the people passing by for fifteen minutes now.
 It seems to slow them.
 On a subconscious level, they are calmed by it.
 Two days ago, I managed to make my way to a city park.
 It has been my favorite part of this trip so far.
 I took off my shoes and walked barefoot over the grass.
 I watched swans fly in and land on the water.
-And went to the café in the park to buy some chamomile tea.
+And went to the café in the park to partake in some chamomile tea.
 Since coming to this climate, I’m starting to understand England’s obsession with Tea.
 The grayness of this place makes its way into the marrow of your bones.
 It chills you from the inside out, regardless of the actual air temperature.
 It is an unfriendly climate that encourages a kind of elusive inner depression.